jrucho/YTbeatmakercues/README.md

   loop with its BPM in the file name.
 Use `V` for the video looper.
 Hold Option and press **Cmd+R** to erase **all** loops.
 Use Cmd+R/S/D/F individually to erase loops A–D or Cmd+V for the video loop.
 Each looper button now has a compact progress bar tucked beneath it with four tick marks showing the current bar, and the button itself pulses in time while recording.
+Progress fills use bright CMYK colors (cyan, magenta, yellow, black) so each loop stands out.
 Hold the mapped **MIDI Shift** note while pressing any loop note to erase that loop instantly.

 - 🎚️ **Pitch Control**
   Independent pitch control for video and loop playback.